Can We Predict Human Behaviour? A Discussion With Brett Hall

 For the impoverished few of you who may not be familiar with Hall’s work, definitely start with his podcast TokCast (where “ToK” stands for “Theory of Knowledge”), which is largely dedicated to bringing David Deutsch’s ideas to a wider audience, and is a great secondary resource to consult if you’re just diving into Deutsch’s work for the first time.
 He has an associated YouTube channel which contain digestible short videos which complement the podcast, and a blog which explores different topics than those he covers on his podcast.
 I’ll be sure to link to his response here when it appears.

-Recently, I proposed a simple test which, if passed, would convince me of the validity of AE.
+Recently, I proposed a simple test which, if passed, would convince me of the validity of Austrian Economics (AE).
 Shortly afterwards, Argentina proposed an even better one.
 On November 19, 2023, Javier Gerardo Milei, an avowed Austrian, was elected into office with a sweeping 55.7% of the vote, the largest win since Argentina’s new democratic era began.
 So if economic outcomes in Argentina improve over the next four years, this would be a fairly convincing case for AE.

 Milei is … an interesting fellow.
 He liked his first dog Conan so much, for instance, after Conan died he cloned five brand new Conans - one named Conan, whom he considers to be literally exactly the same as the original Conan, as well as the Conans’ identical twins, Murray, Milton, Robert, and Lucas.
 He also communicates telepathically with Conan, Conan, Murray, Milton, Robert, and Lucas to get advice on politics, economics, and foreign policy.